eunchangchoi/eunchangchoi.github.io/index.md

  <strong> CONFERENCES, TALKS, PRESENTATIONS </strong> <br>
 ▪ "The Ethics of AI-Powered Voice Chatbots and Virtual Reality for Digital Afterlives" <br>
  <a href="https://www.clawar.org/icres2022/?fbclid=IwAR2g5W3CtTNLC9MOT9du0qogMQyR0FimGJciXYzIZqo4KXNuQ2RaXZNJEsg/"> International Conference on Robot Ethics and Standards </a>(ICRES) COEX, Seoul, S.Korea (July.2022)<br>
-▪ "Metaverse as the Public Sphere and Its Role in Democracy: Platform Architecture, Public Services, Data Privacy, Abuse and Governance" <a href="http://www.politics21.or.kr/"> The 21 Century Political Science Association </a>, Busan, S.Korea (May.2022)<br>
+▪ "Metaverse as the Public Sphere and Its Role in Democracy: Platform Architecture, Data Privacy, Abuse and Governance" <a href="http://www.politics21.or.kr/"> The 21 Century Political Science Association </a>, Busan, S.Korea (May.2022)<br>
 ▪ "AI for VR+VR in Metaverse and its Ethics" <a href="http://www.kiiss.or.kr/journal/sub02.html/"> Korea Inteligent Information System Conference </a> S.Korea (May.2022)<br>
 ▪ "Social Interactions in Virtual Metaverse and Human Rights",<a href="https://www.humanrights.go.kr/site/main/index002">The National Human Rights Commission </a>, S.Korea (Feb.2022)<br>
 ▪ <a href="https://aisummit.co.kr/agenda_2021-2/">'Who Holds Ownership of AI-generated Content and Invention?',</a> AI Summit Seoul 2021, Seoul (Dec.2021)<br>